Empower Your Practice

 Best for Hospitals and Large Systems: Epic

-The gold standard for enterprise healthcare—fully customizable, highly secure, and scalable.
+The gold standard for enterprise healthcare.
+Fully customizable, highly secure, and scalable.
 But definitely not built for solo clinicians.

 Why: Powerful integrations, vast features, supports multi-department psychiatric systems.
 Watch out for: Extremely expensive, steep learning curve.

 Still unsure?
 Try before you buy.
-Most platforms offer a free trial—test workflows, templates, and support responsiveness before committing.
+Most platforms offer a free trial.
+Test workflows, templates, and support responsiveness before committing.

 Frequently Asked Questions: Best EHR for Psychiatry

+2. What is the best EHR for a solo psychiatry practice?
 SimplePractice and Medesk are the top choices for solo practitioners.
 SimplePractice offers a clean, easy-to-navigate interface with strong patient portal features.
 Medesk provides more customization and lower base pricing, making it a better fit for psychiatrists who want DSM-5 templates and psychometric tools without paying enterprise rates.

-If you prescribe Schedule II-IV medications—including stimulants, benzodiazepines, or sleep medications—yes.
+3. Does my psychiatry EHR need to support e-prescribing controlled substances (EPCS)?
+If you prescribe Schedule II-IV medications (including stimulants, benzodiazepines, or sleep medications), yes.
 EPCS is a DEA-regulated workflow requiring two-factor authentication.
-Not all EHRs include it in the base price; SimplePractice and TherapyNotes charge an add-on fee, while some platforms include it by default.
+Not all EHRs include it in the base price.
 Confirm EPCS support and your state's PDMP integration before selecting a platform.

+4. What is 42 CFR Part 2 and does my EHR need to comply?
 42 CFR Part 2 is a federal regulation that governs the confidentiality of substance use disorder treatment records.
 It imposes stricter disclosure restrictions than standard HIPAA rules.
 If your practice treats patients for addiction or substance use disorders, your EHR must support Part 2-compliant record flagging and restricted release workflows.
-Not all platforms support this—verify explicitly with the vendor.

-General EHRs are designed around primary care workflows—physical exams, lab orders, and acute visit documentation.
+5. What is the difference between a general EHR and a psychiatry-specific EHR?
+General EHRs are designed around primary care workflows.
+They focus on physical exams, lab orders, and acute visit documentation.
 Psychiatry-specific EHRs include structured mental status exam templates, DSM-5 diagnostic tools, validated rating scales (PHQ-9, GAD-7, AIMS), longitudinal treatment tracking, and telepsychiatry integration.

-Using a general EHR for psychiatric practice typically requires significant customization that still produces inconsistent documentation.
+6. Is Epic good for psychiatry?
 Epic has strong psychiatric capabilities including EPCS, structured behavioral health templates, and integrated telepsychiatry via MyChart.
 It is the right choice for hospitals and large health systems.
-For independent psychiatrists or small group practices, the cost and implementation complexity make it impractical—platforms like Medesk, TherapyNotes, or SimplePractice will serve those settings better.
+For independent psychiatrists or small group practices, the cost and implementation complexity make it impractical.

+7. Do psychiatry EHRs need to be ONC-certified?
 ONC certification is required if you participate in Medicare programs under MACRA or report quality measures through MIPS.
 ONC-certified EHRs meet federal interoperability and data exchange standards.
 If you bill Medicare, confirm ONC certification with any vendor you are evaluating.

 Try the EHR Option in Real-Time

-Running a psychiatry practice is a juggling act—patient care, administrative tasks, and HIPAA-compliant medical records demand focus.
-The only way to choose your best psychiatry EHR is to try one!
+Running a psychiatry practice is a juggling act.
+Patient care, administrative tasks, and HIPAA-compliant medical records demand focus.
+The only way to choose your best psychiatry EHR is to try one.

 Should You Try Medesk?
 Yes, Here's Why

 If you think that switching EHRs is a hassle, you shouldn't.
 Medesk offers free data migration and 24/7 support.
-We've covered all needs of psychiatrists and mental health specialists by offering customizable dashboards, forms, reports, and workflows—you won't waste time creating the documents from scratch.
+We've covered all needs of psychiatrists and mental health specialists by offering customizable dashboards, forms, reports, and workflows.
+You won't waste time creating the documents from scratch.

 Think Medesk sounds too good?
-See Capterra reviews—users love its value and streamlined workflow.
+See Capterra reviews.
+Users love its value and streamlined workflow.

 Medesk considers individual roles and responsibilities within the clinic and arranges everything in just the right way for patients, doctors, receptionists, nurses, and practice managers alike.
 From a marketing perspective, we benefit from the online booking and patient portal modules.
 It represents an elegant solution through which our patients can book themselves an appointment over the internet in a couple of clicks.